danielsaidi/website_danielsaidi/collections/_posts/2009/2009-05-18-make-url-rewriting-on-iis-7-work-like-on-iis-6.md

 article: http://www.improve.dk/blog/2006/12/11/making-url-rewriting-on-iis7-work-like-iis6
 ---

 I've had a lot of problems with getting URL rewriting to work with Windows Vista and IIS 7.
-Compared to IIS 6, virtual paths in IIS 7 don't allow extensions like .js, .css, which is problematic if you have shared files in virtual paths.
+Compared to IIS 6, virtual paths in IIS 7 don't allow extensions like .js, .css, by default.

-This problem is discussed in [this excellent article]({{page.article}}).
-Although it may seem long, it has fixes that only takes a minute or so to get in place:
+This is problematic if you have shared files in virtual paths, which is discussed [here]({{page.article}}).
+It may seem long, but has fixes that only takes a minute or so to get in place:

 * Check out `web.config` (non-exclusive) if you have it under version control.
 * Open IIS and select the correct application pool (or create one if needed).